What is Spotting?

 You may also experience more irregular bleeding if you have a condition such as polycystic ovary syndrome (PCOS) or another hormonal imbalance.
 If you have concerns or are worried irregular bleeding may be caused by such a condition it’s a good idea to talk to your healthcare provider.

 Bleeding after sex can be alarming, but there are a number of reasons it can happen.
 Spotting after sex can be a sign of infections, inflammation, or polyps (non-cancerous growths in the uterine lining), as well as other conditions.
 Vaginal dryness can also cause bleeding after sex - using lubricants can help with this and reduce spotting after sex.

 If you experience pain during sex, it’s important you stop and tell your partner.
 Continuing to have sex when you don’t enjoy it can put you off it in the future, furthermore, it may be a sign that something is wrong, so it’s important not to power through.

 Not everything that comes out of the vagina is blood.
 You may notice changes in cervical discharge throughout your cycle.
 This can change in color and abundance in the days before ovulation occurs, as this is when you’re most fertile.
 Other types of unusual discharge can be symptoms of infections or other medical conditions.
 Read up on our post on vaginal discharge colors to learn what to look out for.

 Tracking your cycle

-If you keep track of the patterns in your menstrual cycle you are more likely to notice both consistencies and changes in your routine.
+If you keep track of the patterns in your unique cycle you are more likely to notice both consistencies and changes in your routine.
 This includes bleeding between periods, anovulatory cycles, PMS symptoms and so much more.
 Thousands of women use Natural Cycles to prevent or plan pregnancy, with the welcome side effect of learning more about their bodies along the way.